Snehalkmore/notes/Collection.md

 ### 1. ArrayList
 1. implements List, RandomAccess,Clonable,Serializable interface and abstractClass extended
+2. Internally uses Array data structure of resizing.
+3. Memory allocation would be continuous
-2. Preserves insertion order
+4. Preserves insertion order
-3. null and duplicate values allowed
+5. null and duplicate values allowed
-4. Not synchronized
+6. Not synchronized
+7. better perform for accessing and seach operation

 ### 2. How to make arrayList synchronized ??

-1. we can use Collections.synchronized
+1. we can use Collections.synchronized(list)
 ```
 public static void main(String a[]){
        List<String> syncal =